Treatment for Lupus

 SAMe S-adenosyl methionine may help relieve joint pain.

 Flaxseeds these nutritious seeds are rich in essential fatty acids and have also been shown to have some protective effects on the kidneys.
-A really important factor for anyone with lupus.
+A really important addition to the diet for anyone with lupus.

 DHEA (dehydroepiandrosterone) is a hormone, which has been shown to help lupus symptoms namely fatigue, alopecia, bone density, joint pain and brain fuzziness.
 DHEA does have some side effects and is not suitable for everyone, so I would recommend discussing this with a naturopath before taking it.

 Curcumin is the active constituent of Turmeric.
-It’s a great anti-inflammatory herb and can be used if you are experiencing arthritic pains or headaches.
+It’s a great anti-inflammatory herb and can be used if you are experiencing arthritic pain or headaches.

 Rhodiola a herb used to improve brain sharpness.
 Perfect for those with brain fog.